 El Cabino lighthouse is situated in the disputed area of Western Sahara.
 Close to the town of Boujdour, part of the surrounding wall has already been ravaged by the ocean.
 The modern, white tower has narrow dark rings painted around it, creating a striking effect.

 A tall lighthouse rises up from Boujdour Military Base to dominate the skyline.
 The lighthouse station was established in the early 1900s and is also known as Ras Boujdour.
 The octagonal tower features white plaster with darker-coloured stones down the edges.

 Sidi Mogdoul lighthouse is located in Essaouira.
 Standing 17 metres (55 feet) tall, the square lighthouse has contrasting white masonry with darker brickwork.
 It is named after an 11th-century Moroccan Berber saint.

-Phare d’el Hank is a lighthouse in Morocco’s largest city of Casablanca.
-It is several hundred years old and sits towards one side of the curved beach, with the stunning Hassan II Mosque on the other end of the beach.
+Phare d’el Hank is a lighthouse in Casablanca, the largest city.
+It sits towards one side of the curved beach, with the stunning Hassan II Mosque on the other end of the beach.
 The round, white tower has traditional Islamic designs at the top.

 Unlike many of Morocco’s lighthouses, Phare d’el Hank is open to visitors.
-You can climb the inner spiral staircase to the top for panoramic views of the city and sea – though do be aware that there are more than 250 steps to tackle!
+You can climb the inner spiral staircase to the top for panoramic views of the city and sea – though there are more than 250 steps to tackle.